sendwithus/jobs/app_team_web_developer.md

 We believe in user experience above all else, and use customer feedback to drive all product development.
 Our customers are hackers, marketers, startups, and enterprises alike.

-We have a strong team that works hard and is excited to build an awesome company in Victoria.
+We have a strong and welcoming team that works hard and is excited to build an awesome company in Victoria.
 Most importantly – we bring the hustle and agility of a San Francisco startup to Canada.

 ### Who are you?